The Sound of Music: 21st century

 A production ran at the Ópera-Citi theater in Buenos Aires, Argentina in 2011.
 The cast included Laura Conforte as Maria and Diego Ramos as Captain Von Trapp.
 A Spanish national tour began in November 2011 at the Auditorio de Tenerife in Santa Cruz de Tenerife in the Canary Islands.
 The tour visited 29 Spanish cities, spending one year in Madrid's Gran Vía at the Teatro Coliseum, and one season at the Tívoli Theatre in Barcelona.
 It was directed by Jaime Azpilicueta and starred Silvia Luchetti as Maria and Carlos J. Benito as Captain Von Trapp.

 A production was mounted at the Open Air Theatre, Regent's Park from July to September 2013.
 It starred Charlotte Wakefield as Maria, with Michael Xavier as Captain von Trapp and Caroline Keiff as Elsa.
 It received enthusiastic reviews and became the highest-grossing production ever at the theatre.
 In 2014, the show was nominated for Best Musical Revival at the Laurence Olivier Awards and Wakefield was nominated for Best Actress in a Musical.

-A brief South Korean production played in 2014, as did a South African production at the Artscape in Cape Town and at the Teatro at Montecasino based on Lloyd Webber and Ian's London Palladium production.
-The same year, a Spanish language translation opened at Teatro de la Universidad in San Juan, under the direction of Edgar García.
+A brief South Korean production played in 2014 The same year, a Spanish language translation opened at Teatro de la Universidad in San Juan, under the direction of Edgar García.
 It starred Lourdes Robles as Maria and Braulio Castillo as Captain Von Trapp, with Dagmar as Elsa.
 A production (in Thai: มนต์รักเพลงสวรรค์) ran at Muangthai ratchadalai Theatre, Bangkok, Thailand, in April 2015 in the Thai language.
 The production replaced the song "Ordinary couple" with "Something Good".

-A North American tour, directed by Jack O'Brien and choreographed by Danny Mefford, began at the Ahmanson Theatre in Los Angeles in September 2015.
-The tour ran until July 2017.
-Kerstin Anderson played Maria, with Ben Davis as Capt. von Trapp and Ashley Brown as Mother Abess.
-The production has received warm reviews.
-A UK tour produced by Bill Kenwright began in 2015 and toured into 2016.
-It was directed by Martin Connor and starred Lucy O'Byrne as Maria.
 A 2016 Australian tour of the Lloyd Webber production, directed by Sams, included stops in Sydney, Brisbane, Melbourne and Adelaide.
 The cast included Amy Lehpamer as Maria, Cameron Daddo as Captain Von Trapp, Marina Prior as Baroness Schraeder and Lorraine Bayly as Frau Schmidt.
 The choreographer was Arlene Phillips.

-Film adaptation
+Film and television adaptations

-On March 2, 1965, 20th Century Fox released a film adaptation of the musical starring Julie Andrews as Maria Rainer and Christopher Plummer as Captain Georg von Trapp.
+On March 2, 1965, 20th Century Fox released a film adaptation starring Julie Andrews as Maria Rainer and Christopher Plummer as Captain Georg von Trapp.
 It was produced and directed by Robert Wise with the screenplay adaptation written by Ernest Lehman.
 Two songs were written by Rodgers specifically for the film, "I Have Confidence" and "Something Good".
 The film won five Oscars at the 38th Academy Awards, including Best Picture.